AI-Assisted Student Support and Progress Summaries

 Tools & Models Referenced

-• ChatGPT (chatgpt): Effective first-pass summary drafting.
+• ChatGPT (chatgpt): effective for first-pass summary drafting and audience-specific rewrites.

-• Claude (claude): Strong nuanced synthesis from mixed qualitative and quantitative inputs.
+• Claude (claude): strong nuanced synthesis from mixed qualitative and quantitative inputs.